goofball222/pritunl/README.md

 This container exposes the following five ports:
 * `80/tcp` pritunl web server http port (standalone mode)
-* `443/tcp` pritunl web server https port (standalone mode)
+* `443/tcp` pritunl web server https port (standalone and wireguard reverse-proxy mode)
 * `1194/tcp` pritunl VPN service port
 * `1194/tcp` pritunl OpenVPN service port
 * `1195/udp` pritunl wireguard service port - No default in app, this is a suggestion only.
-* `9700/tcp` pritunl web server http port (reverse-proxy mode)
+* `9700/tcp` pritunl web server http port (non-wireguard reverse-proxy mode)

 ---

+**Wireguard**

-Wireguard support requires the Docker host to have wireguard kernel modules installed and loaded.
+The Docker host is required to have wireguard kernel modules installed and loaded.

+Wireguard also requires that the pritunl web service exists internally on port 443 with SSL enabled (self-signed or LetsEncrypt cert).
+Without this clients will fail to connect or connection will time out after 15s in wireguard mode.
+This presents problems with existing reverse-proxy support using port 9700 and no SSL.

+Wireguard + Traefik 1.X reverse-proxy + pritunl SSL self-signed cert:
+* Set `InsecureSkipVerify = true` in Traefik 1.X `traefik.toml` config file (configure Traefik to accept invalid/self-signed certs)
+* Set container ENV variable `REVERSE_PROXY=true` (configure pritunl for reverse-proxy/load-balance mode)
+* Set container ENV variable `WIREGUARD=true` (configure pritunl to run web interface on port 443 with SSL)

-Configuration information available at:
+Further pritunl wireguard information available at:
 * https://docs.pritunl.com/docs/wireguard
 * https://docs.pritunl.com/docs/wireguard-client

 ---

-If  configured pritunl OpenVPN server(s) fails to start and
+**OpenVPN server fails to start, insmod error**

-`ip6tables v1.8.3 (legacy): can't initialize ip6tables table 'filter': Table does not exist (do you need to insmod?)`

-is repeatedly logged in the Docker container log:
+`ip6tables v1.8.3 (legacy): can't initialize ip6tables table 'filter': Table does not exist (do you need to insmod?)` is repeatedly logged in the Docker container log along with python errors.

-Load the ip6tables_filter kernel module on your Docker host and restart the container.
+Load the ip6tables_filter kernel module on your Docker host and restart the container:

 ```bash
 user@host:~$ sudo modprobe ip6table_filter